Octavio Colmenares

 Octavio Jibrán Colmenares Fayad (born 19 August 1989) is a Mexican former footballer who played as a goalkeeper.

-Club career
+Career

-He made his debut for Universidad de Chile in May 2009 against Cobresal.
+Colmenares made his debut for Universidad de Chile in May 2009 against Cobresal.

 In the 2010 Liga de Ascenso Apertura season he made one league appearance for Pumas Morelos.

 Personal life

 His father of the same name, is a Mexican businessman who was one of the main stockholders of Universidad de Chile when he was a player of them.

 He naturalized Chilean by residence, since he came to Chile at the age of fourteen.